haobangpig/Image-classify-using-own-images-with-tensorflow-/README.md

   * [Output the result and possibilty] (https://github.com/tensorflow/tensorflow/issues/97)

 ####Step Three: Understand this example and edit the output as you wish
 #####*In this step, it is really important in this project and it will help you to understand what is the structure in the tensorflow.*

 ##### At the beginning, I wanna use its own test data and output the possibility after I insert a test image.
 But I was totally no idea how to do it.
 But luckly, I found this blog: [Using TensorFlow to create your own handwriting recognition engine] (https://niektemme.com/2016/02/21/tensorflow-handwriting/).
 Thanks the writer(Niek Temme) who help me solved this problem.
-And I add some functions in his source code to content with my demand.
+I just directly upload his code on this project.
+Above that, I add some functions in his source code to content with my demand.

 The logical in the source core is quite sample, I will illustrate with the pseudocode and you may check the source code in